detachedsoul/nestlypay/README.md

 This is an implementation of NestlyPay's website.
 This was done just for the fun of it.
 It's also still a work in progress.

-I am currently working on the authentication (login/registration) section of the website.

 ## Stack

 - Nextjs